-The front-end will provide support for NBLAST mainly through the "Neuron Similarity" widget.
-In order to use it, however, a small set of additional variables need to be set in the settings.py configuration file.
+The NRRD access functions need slightly more setup at the moment.
+In order to use them, a small set of additional variables need to be set in the settings.py configuration file.
 The complete URL of the CATMAID instance is needed: